ljsinclair/featurebase-docs/docs/pql-guide/pql-read-xor.md

 ---
-id: xor
-title: Xor()
+title: PQL XOR()
-sidebar_label: Xor()
+layout: default
+parent: PQL Read
+grand_parent: PQL guide
+nav_order: 10
 ---

+# PQL XOR()

 The `Xor()` query performs a set xor on the row calls passed as arguments.
 This is equivalent to a [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference)  over two or more sets.

 `Xor()` is a [row call](/pql-guide/pql-introduction#row-calls){:target="_blank"}.